oVirt/ovirt-site/source/feature/network-custom-properties.html.md

 Note that preset custom property keys will exist for bridge options (whenever the network is a VM network).

 OPTIONAL: As part of the feature it might be a good idea to allow setting custom properties per logical network (on the DC level), and not only on the assignment of a network on a physical device.
 These custom properties on the logical network will serve as a "mold", to be used by default when assigning the network to a device.
+This ended up not being implemented for oVirt 3.5, but might be added in the future.

 ![](bridge_opts_networks.png "bridge_opts_networks.png")